soorajsunil777/Visual-Components/02_Virtual_Commissioning/README.md

 │ WP4: Simulation Objects Visual Components Evaluation                    │
 │ • Comparison of I/O signals and simulation variables, comparison of     │
-│   sequence of actions with simulation mechanism                         │ │ • Modification of components:adding additional attributes and behaviours│ │   to mimic the real life counterpart of the system.                     │
+│   sequence of actions with simulation mechanism                         │ │ • Modification of components:Adding additional attributes and behaviours│ │   to mimic the real life counterpart of the system.                     │
 └──────────────────────────────────┬──────────────────────────────────────┘
                                    │